goncalojdias/ua.ti.estagio.relatorio/README.md

-# University of Aveiro Thesis Template
+# University of Aveiro Modified Thesis Template

+This is a modified version of UA thesis template, used for internship report.

+> Everything bellow this line is from the template.
+---

 A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed